 "When you see him.
-No, if you see him, please direct him to the bullpen," she whispered, the anger evident on her face.
+No, if you see him, please direct him to the bullpen," Judy whispered, the anger evident on her face.

 "Can do.
-Ciao, 9:00AMJudy," Clawhauser replied in his bubbly tone, turning towards his smartphone.
+Ciao, Judy," Clawhauser replied in his bubbly tone, turning towards his smartphone.

 As Judy walked away, heading towards the bullpen, the cheetah made a mental note of the odd way she had handled the tardiness.
 Situations like this morning had slowly, but noticeably increased between the pair.
 The duo practically spent their entire shift together.
 Clawhauser personally had no idea what exactly had changed between the two, but something substantial had changed.
 That he was sure of.
 Only time would tell, and time was an element Clawhauser had in spades.